The Deployment Hangover: Why the Landing Matters as Much as the Flight

 Corporate culture typically offers one solution: “Take a week off.”
 I’d argue that’s a tactical error.
 For most of us, the first three days of a post-launch holiday aren’t restful — they’re a different kind of uncomfortable.
 The body finally stops, but the mind keeps running.
 That isn’t recovery.
 It’s deferred collapse.

 The complexity doesn’t end there.
-Most of the people who just delivered Hungary don’t report to me.
+None of the people who just delivered Hungary report to me.
 They never did.
-They’re matrix resources — borrowed from other workstreams, shared across programmes, already slotted into the next release cycle before this one has even closed.
+They are borrowed from other workstreams, shared across programmes and vendors, already slotted into the next release cycle before this one has even closed.
 The same is true for me as an individual contributor on some of those same projects.

 There’s no natural pause built into that structure.
 No one owns the white space.
 The next upgrade, the next market, the next dependency — they don’t wait for the team to decompress.
 And because nobody formally manages the collective, nobody formally protects it either.
 The downtime that should exist between sprints gets quietly absorbed by the system before anyone notices it’s gone.